 Motorcyclists are over-represented in all crash statistics in Tasmania.
-Motorcycles accounted for about 3 percent of registered vehicles but motorcyclists were 24 percent of serious casualties in the five years to 31 December 2013.
+Motorcycles account for 3 percent of registered vehicles but motorcyclists are 23 percent of serious casualties.

 Safe riding tips